Determine target point coordinates from distances to known points

 Details

 This function performs 2D multilateration via optimization.
 The optimization will fail or give nonsensical results if the units of distances and crs are not identical.
-It is recommended that both use meters.
+It is strongly recommended to use a projected coordinate system.
 The standard errors for the x coordinate, y coordinate, and xy positional uncertainty are calculated from the Hessian of the objective function.

 Examples